 Stock price \$ 4.50

 Exercise price \$ 6.25

 Expected volatility 103.85%

 Risk free interest rates 3.59%

-Expected term 23 months
+Expected term 3 years

 30,000 warrants were granted on January 1, 2023 to two holders of convertible notes.
+These warrants were exercisable upon issuance and expire in three years.
 The value of the warrants is \$159,262.
 The value of the warrants is recorded as a discount to the convertible notes and was being amortized over the life of the convertible notes.
 The amortization appears on the Statement of Operations as interest expense.

-The following table summarizes the assumptions used to estimate the fair value of stock warrants granted on June 30, 2023 as part of the IPO:
+The following table summarizes the assumptions used to estimate the fair value of stock warrants committed by the Company on June 29, 2023 as part of the IPO: